mikesol/purescript-audio-behaviors/README.md

 The main unit of work in `purescript-audio-behaviors` is the **scene**.
 A scene, like the one above, is a function of time, where the input time comes from the audio clock at regular intervals.

 In this section, we'll build a scene from the ground up.
-In doing so, we'll accomplish four things:
+In doing so, we'll accomplish several things:

 1. Getting a static sound to play.
 1. Adding sound via the microphone.